‘When all seems lost, good things may be around the corner…’

 A contemporary story of loss & love.
 Not overtly religious, it’s a story of grief and joy, conflict and resolution, tears and laughter – and with a very happy ending!
 The title reflects the message of the book which is one of hope over adversity and that moving on, rebuilding life, is always possible.

-Buy in person: Bridge Books (Exeter), Book Stop (Tavistock), Buckfast Abbey, Ripon Cathedral, Scroll Eaters (Stroud) and Words & Pictures Gallery (Teignmouth)
+Buy in person: Bridge Books (Exeter), Book Stop (Tavistock), Ripon Cathedral, & Scroll Eaters (Stroud)

 eBook also available